 It’s time for us to continue our usual series on the Twelve Steps.
 This time, we turn our attention toward Step Nine.
 At this point, we reach the last step in our initial plan of action.
 The last few steps concentrate on continuous action, but Step Nine focuses on what we can do today in order to better ourselves.
-This section of the Twelve Steps began in Step Four, when we detailed our resentments and the harm we had done.
+This section of the 12 steps recovery program began in Step Four, when we detailed our resentments and the harm we had done.
 It continued in Step Five, when we shared this information with another.
 In Step Six and Step Seven, we faced our character defects.
 And in Step Eight, we looked at the amends that we now must make.

 Step Nine can be scary to those who feel they do not deserve forgiveness.
 This is why we must remember that forgiveness is not the principle of Step Nine.
 It certainly plays a role, in that we must be able to forgive those who harmed us.
 But if our amends are not met with forgiveness, we must continue to move forward.
 Whether or not others accept our amends should not be the issue here.
 Instead, the issue is whether or not we are willing to make these amends in the first place.
 If we are not, then we will surely fail this step.

 Making amends can be tiresome.
 It can leave us emotionally and physically drained.
 Nonetheless, we must attempt to make amends to every single person on our Step Eight list.
 If we think of someone not present on the list, we must add them and endeavor to make amends immediately.
 Otherwise, we simply will not gain everything the Ninth Step has to offer.
-And this would be unfortunate, because this is the point at which the Twelve Promises often begin to reveal themselves.
+And this would be unfortunate because this is the point at which the Twelve Promises often begin to reveal themselves.
 We’ll cover this in more detail below.

 What Is Step Nine?